logicly-au/docs.omsss.online/doc/overview.rst

 registration system (either a receptionist or a practitioner) when the client attends the service.
-As per Example 1, it is essential that clients be advised about the reason for the invitation to complete the questionnaire, using the guidance wording suggested at :ref:`information-for-clients`.
+As per Example 1, it is essential that clients be advised about the reason for the invitation to complete the questionnaire, using the guidance wording suggested at :ref:`guidance-for-clients`.

 1. The client attends the health practitioner’s service delivery centre for an appointment.
    This might be the client's first or a subsequent appointment.